fc00/spec/cryptoauth.md

 **Auth Type** indicates the how **Hash Code** is generated, and is currently only set to 0x01 to indicate a password digest.

+0x02 -> hash code is digest of username and password digest is used in session setup

 **Hash Code** is the second through eighth byte of the SHA256 digest of the peering password.